-The Global Pandemic Mitigation Project (the “Project”) advocates for the adoption of mandatory, enforceable requirements that would cause countries to provide immediate notification and grant of access to experts in case of a pandemic outbreak.
+The Global Pandemic Mitigation Project (the “Project”) advocates for the adoption of mandatory, enforceable requirements or trade or aid incentives that would cause countries to provide immediate notification and grant of access to experts in case of a pandemic outbreak.

 This could be accomplished by unilateral legislation or Executive action in major market countries, such as the United States or Canada.